To expedite the intake process please print out and complete the following form. Please bring the form with you to the

-Most times, your cat will be available for pickup at 8am the following day.
+All SOS feral cats will stay overnight and will be available for pickup at 8am the following day.
 Cats held over from Friday to Saturday will be available for pickup between 9:00am and 10:00am at the shelter.
 There will be a $10.00 fee for late pick ups.
 A cat that arrived in a trap will not be transferred to a carrier at pick up.
+Ideally and if possible, you should not release the cat for 24 hours.
 It is very important that the cat is kept safe and dry inside the trap at least overnight prior to releasing.
-Ideally and if possible, you should not release the cat for 24 hours.
 This will give the cat time to better recover from surgery.
 You may also want to refrain from releasing the cat during inclement weather such as rain or snow so the surgical site can stay dry.